Umpire abuse: Notable cases

 At the end of the 1996 Major League Baseball season, Baltimore Orioles player Roberto Alomar spat in MLB umpire John Hirschbeck's face during a dispute.
 Alomar received a five-game suspension for the incident, but the punishment would be served at the start of the 1997 season, not during the upcoming postseason, which allowed Alomar to participate in the Orioles' playoff games.
 MLB umpires, upset over the lack of an immediate suspension, threatened to go on strike before a federal judge prevented them from doing so.
 Ultimately, Alomar served the suspension at the start of the season as intended, and both him and Hirschbeck publicly apologized to each other the first game the two played and umpired in, with Alomar also donating to a ALD charity in Hirschbeck's honor.

 During the 2008 Beijing Olympics, Angel Valodia Matos from Cuba pushed and then kicked a referee in the face during a Taekwondo match.
 He was disqualified for taking too much injury time in the bronze medal match by referee Chakir Chelbat, before kicking Chelbat in the face.
 The referee required stitches in his lip after the attack.
 The World Taekwondo Federation has banned Matos and his coach from taekwondo competitions for life.

-In 2016, Mark Jamar, an Essendon AFL player has been fined $1500 for umpire abuse.
+In 2016, Mark Jamar, an Essendon AFL player was fined $1,500 for umpire abuse.
 The umpire, Mathew Nicholls, reported Jamar after he expressed his annoyance that he wasn't awarded a free kick in a marking contest.